Generic Name: fluorouracil topical (FLOOR oh URE a sil TOP i kal)

 Fluoroplex can harm an unborn baby or cause birth defects.
 Do not use if you are pregnant.
 If you become pregnant, stop using the medicine and tell your doctor right away.
 Use effective birth control to avoid pregnancy during treatment.
 Follow your doctor's instructions about how long to prevent pregnancy after your treatment ends.

-It is not known whether Fluoroplex passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+It is not known whether fluorouracil topical passes into breast milk or if it could harm a nursing baby.
+You should not breast-feed while using Fluoroplex.

 Fluoroplex is not approved for use by anyone younger than 18 years old.